VirtualSpaceGit/User-mode-monitor/README.md

 ## A Proof of Concept (PoC) for VirtualSpace File Monitor

-Welcome to the PoC for the VirtualSpace File Monitor, an interactive monitoring tool to track `.exe` file activity on your system, and more usermode activities. 📁🔍
+Welcome to the PoC for the VirtualSpace File Monitor, an interactive monitoring tool to track `.exe` file activities on your system, and more usermode activities. 📁🔍

 ---

 ## Overview

 VirtualSpace File Monitor provides real-time insights into system activity by continuously tracking executable file creations and deletions, window status changes, and process activity.
-This demonstration highlights VirtualSpace's capability to dynamically monitor critical file interactions and system events.
+This demonstration highlights VirtualSpace's capability to monitor critical file interactions and system events dynamically.

 ## Features